 - sustainable aquaculture.

 See what inspired our students to study marine biology at Deakin and why they love studying at our Warrnambool Campus.

-Image: courtesy of Andrew Newton, published in 'Melbourne Down Under' by Sheree Marris a Marine Biology Graduate from Deakin University.
+The seal and seahorse images shown are courtesy of Andrew Newton, published in 'Melbourne Down Under' by Sheree Marris, a marine biology graduate from Deakin University.

 Browse other disciplines within environment